-General: The Plan is a defined contribution plan providing benefits for substantially all U.S. based employees of Daktronics, Inc. and subsidiaries (the "Company") who have attained 21 years of age and completed applicable service requirements.
+General: The Plan is a defined contribution plan providing benefits for substantially all U.S. based employees of Daktronics, Inc. (the "Plan Sponsor") and subsidiaries (collectively referred to as the "Company") who have attained 21 years of age and completed applicable service requirements.
 The service requirements are three months in the case of salary deferrals and beginning the first quarter after the employee's one year anniversary in the case of employer contributions.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 as amended ("ERISA").